xhdu/xhdu.github.io/_pages/about.md

 - ACM Transactions on Asian and Low-Resource Language Information Processing
 - Information and Software Technology

-I also served as a co-reviewer for multiple top-tier conferences and journals (e.g., FSE, ASE, ISSTA, TSE).
+I also served as a co-reviewer for multiple top-tier conferences and journals (e.g., FSE, ICSE, ASE, ISSTA, TSE).

 Awards
 ======